Speech Emotion Recognition using Supervised Deep Recurrent System for Mental Health Monitoring

 Table~\ref{statistics_Table} shows a statistical analysis of the proposed model result for each emotion category recognition, including the accuracy, F1-score, the area under the curve (AUC) under the ROC curve for multiple classes~\cite{hand2001simple}, the error rate, individual classification success index (ISCI)~\cite{labatut2012accuracy}, optimized precision (OP)~\cite{1688586}, sensitivity, and Youden index (Y).
 Figure~\ref{confusion_matrix} shows the confusion matrix of the proposed model testing where the categories anger, disgust, fear, happiness, pleasant/surprise, sadness, and neutral are indicated numerically from zero to six, respectively.
 The Youden index (Y) is calculated as follows:

-The overall testing results include training and testing accuracies, accuracy macro, precision, recall, F1-score, specificity~\cite{goodfellow2016deep}, the kappa value~\cite{czodrowski2014count}, and the number of trainable parameters on the proposed model are shown in Table~\ref{model_results}.
-The kappa value is calculated using the formula:
+The overall testing results including training and testing accuracies, accuracy macro, precision, recall, F1-score, specificity~\cite{goodfellow2016deep}, the kappa value~\cite{czodrowski2014count}, and the number of trainable parameters on the proposed model are shown in Table~\ref{model_results}.
+The kappa value is calulated using the formula:

 where $p_o$ is the observed positive recognition and $p_e$ is the expected positive recognition.